QuickShop-Community/QuickShop-Hikari-Documents/README.md

-# Website
+# QuickShop-Hikari Documents

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This documents is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

+### Help us translate / improve this document

+For translate, please check here: https://crowdin.com/project/quickshop-hikari-documents

+If you want help us improve the page, please switch to `American English` and click `Edit this page` on the document bottom to open a Pull Request.

 ### Installation